acekyd/acekyd/content/posts/linear-gradients-with-images.md

-+++
+---
+title: How to Use Linear Gradient with Images
+date: 2018-09-14
+published: true
+tags: ['CSS','Media']
-draft = false
+canonical_url: false
-date = 2018-09-14T15:03:28+01:00
-title = "How to Use Linear Gradient with Images" slug = "how-to-use-linear-gradient-with-images" description = "linear-gradient() is a CSS function that creates an image containing a transition between two or more colors in a straight line.
-It's the most common type of gradient in web design." tags = ["CSS", "Media"] categories = []
+description: "linear-gradient() is a CSS function that creates an image containing a transition between two or more colors in a straight line.
+It's the most common type of gradient in web design."
-+++
+---

 Linear Gradient, `linear-gradient()` is a CSS function that creates an image containing a transition between two or more colors in a straight line.
 It's the most common type of gradient in web design.